11

 Uromastyx are desert lizards with very high heat and light needs plus a mostly herbivorous diet, which makes them look easy right up until the enclosure bill arrives.

-Required for theme selection, core navigation state, and remembering whether you have already answered this notice.
+Required for theme, navigation state, and remembering this choice.